rezendi/ykarma/README.md

 A note to decentralization devotees: this is all described as happening through the YKarma site, because that is the easiest solution -- but behind the scenes, this is all blockchain-based.
-Anyone can create an address on the blockchain, receive "YKEther" from a tap, and directly create / interact with communities, accounts, and vendors.
+Anyone could create an address on the blockchain, receive "YKEther" from a tap, and directly create / interact with communities, accounts, and vendors.
 This will obviously only be appealing to technically sophisticated users / communities, but the possibility exists.